julianoborba/Wifi-Pineapple-Wardriving/README.md

 A Tool for wardriving with the Wifi Pineapple using iOS or Android, Data is exported to kml format so it can be loaded to google maps and such.

+## Why?

+Ever wanted to go wardriving with the WiFi pineapple but you didn't want to buy a gps receiver? or you have iOS? why not use your phone's gps receiver?

 ## Demo

 Insert gif or link to demo